-The internet provides children and young people with access to a wide-range of content, some of which is harmful.
+The internet provides children and young people with access to a wide range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their messages.
 The filtering systems used at our school blocks inappropriate content, including extremist content.
 Where staff, pupils or visitors find unblocked extremist content they must report it to a senior member of staff.
-We are aware that children and young people can have access to unfiltered internet when using their mobile phones; phones must be handed in to the school office if bought in to school.
-The e-safety and internet user policy refers to preventing radicalisation and related extremist content.
+We are aware that children and young people have access to unfiltered internet when using their mobile phones; staff are alert to the need for vigilance when pupils are using their phones.
+Phones should be handed in at reception if bought in to school.
+The e-safety and internet user policy refer to preventing radicalisation and related extremist content.
 Pupils and staff know how to report internet content that is inappropriate or of concern.

-6. Staff Training
+6 Staff Training